vl85/BayunDB/docs/project/implementation-plans/aggregation-operators.md

 ## Sample Queries

-This implementation will enable queries like:
+This implementation enables queries like:

 ```sql
 -- Basic aggregation